 This can be done in person or online.
 Ask employees to submit questions ahead of time, so you can prepare answers and answer them during a meeting or video conference.

-Because some questions are hard to ask, setting an anonymous survey of concerns amongst your team allows them to be more forthcoming.
-A lot of employee engagement software solutions let you get this valuable feedback in an incognito way, so employees feel free to honestly ask anything.
+Because some questions are difficult to ask, setting an anonymous survey of concerns amongst your team allows them to be more forthcoming.
+Many employee engagement software solutions let you get this valuable feedback in an incognito way, so employees feel free to ask anything honestly.

 27. Host a Volunteer Day

-Organize a volunteer day where employees can work on community projects, such as cleaning up parks and beaches, painting over graffiti, or working on Habitat for Humanity houses that need repair.
-This doubles up as a team-building opportunity, and a means to give back to your local community.
+Organize a volunteer day where employees can work on community projects, such as cleaning up parks and beaches, painting over graffiti, or repairing Habitat for Humanity houses.
+This doubles as a team-building opportunity and a means to give back to your local community.

 Studies also show that volunteer programs are good for the bottom line, leading to increased productivity and engagement and improved hiring and retention.

 For example, according to Harvard Business Review, employees who volunteer tend to be more productive.
-It also suggests that these volunteers tend to be more civic-minded in the workplace in terms of helping others, voicing ideas, and more.
+The review also suggests that these volunteers tend to be more civic-minded in the workplace, helping others, voicing ideas, and more.

 28. Have In-Person Retreats